jzornes13/os-ticket-prereq-install/README.md

 <p>
 VCredist

-- download and install mySQL 5.5.62
+- Download and install mySQL 5.5.62
-- do a typical setup when asked
+- Do a typical setup when asked
-- launch configuration wizard
+- Launch configuration wizard
-- use standard configuration
+- Use standard configuration
-- set up user name a password
+- Set up user name a password

 </p>